DISPATCHES FROM EXOTIC LANDS

 Every campsite is more beautiful than the last and all are completely deserted.
 Doum palms and sandy flood plains create a Robinson Crusoe-esque paradise.

-Continuing the walk Westward the environment becomes noticeably drier and with vegetation now sparse, wildlife is easier to spot.
+Continuing the walk westward the environment becomes noticeably drier and with vegetation now sparse, wildlife is easier to spot.
 Huge herds of buffalo, plenty of plains game, leopard, lion and cheetah make for impressive sightings.
 Even the rare African wild dog has been spotted.

 Nearing the Eastern border of Tsavo the environment is very dry and inhospitable yet desert roses spring from the sand to provide a pop of colour.